fabioesilveira/NBA-Project/README.md

 # Undone

 ## In class TODO:  Quiz w/ local storage, Legends Search, Teams stats with Chart.js, function to change Teams position Based on their wins.
+Media queries review,

-## Homework TODO:
+## Homework TODO: Change the data base adding the array of urls with same amout of teams for each one, and add it to Legends Page.